Skip to main content

 Step 1: Create a New Repo from the Connector Template

-First, you need to perform some basic steps to get the connector template on your local machine.
+First, get the connector template onto your local machine.

 Connectors

-1. Name your new repository (e.g., my-connector).
-We recommend choosing a name that aligns with your data source e.g. UHC_claims.
+1. Name your new repository.
+We recommend choosing a name that aligns with your data source, for example uhc_claims.

-3. Clone the new repository and open it in a code editor of your choice
+3. Clone the new repository and open it in your editor.

 git clone https://github.com/your-username/my-connector.git